Amenhotep II: Foreign affairs

 Amenhotep's last campaign took place in his ninth year, however it apparently did not proceed farther north than the Sea of Galilee.
-According to the list of plunder from this campaign, Amenhotep claims to have taken 101,128 slaves.
-These numbers however are difficult to substantiate, leading some to question the accuracy of Amenhotep's court scribes.
+According to the list of plunder from this campaign, Amenhotep II claims to have taken 101,128 slaves.
+These numbers however are difficult to substantiate, leading some to question the accuracy of Amenhotep II's court scribes.
 Others have suggested that such exaggerated figures may instead be simply due to compounded accounting mistakes.
 Examples include a possible recount of the 15,070 prisoners taken in his year 7 campaign in Nukhash being combined with the figures from his year 9 campaign.

 Egyptian relief depicting a battle against West Asiatics.
-Reign of Amenhotep II, Eighteenth Dynasty, c.
+Reign of Amenhotep II, 18th Dynasty, c.
 1427–1400 BC.

-After the campaign in Amenhotep's ninth year, Mitanni sought to make peace with Egypt, and from then on, their armies never fought again.
-Amenhotep records that the kings of Babylon, the Hittites, and Mitanni came to make peace and pay tribute to him after his ninth year, although this may be outlandish boasting.
-However, a second passage appears on the walls of Karnak, saying that the princes of Mitanni came to seek peace with Amenhotep, and this cannot be so easily explained away.
-The rising power of the Hittites eventually persuaded Mitanni to seek an ally, and there was definitely a treaty of some sort between Egypt and Mitanni by the time of Amenhotep's successor, but it may be that it was enacted after Amenhotep's campaigns, to try to prevent any more campaigns of mass deportations.
-Whenever formal peace was enacted, an informal peace was maintained between Amenhotep and the king of Mitanni.
+After the campaign in Amenhotep II's ninth year, Mitanni sought to make peace with Egypt, and from then on, their armies never fought again.
+Amenhotep II records that the kings of Babylon, the Hittites, and Mitanni came to make peace and pay tribute to him after his ninth year, although this may be outlandish boasting.
+However, a second passage appears on the walls of Karnak, saying that the princes of Mitanni came to seek peace with Amenhotep II, and this cannot be so easily explained away.
+The rising power of the Hittites eventually persuaded Mitanni to seek an ally, and there was definitely a treaty of some sort between Egypt and Mitanni by the time of Amenhotep II's successor, but it may be that it was enacted after Amenhotep II's campaigns, to try to prevent any more campaigns of mass deportations.
+Whenever formal peace was enacted, an informal peace was maintained between Amenhotep II and the king of Mitanni.
 The new peace ties between the two benefitted both nations.
-For Mitanni, relaxing military conflict with Egypt to its south allowed it to focus more on the rising powers of the Hittites and the Assyrians to its north.
-For Egypt, it was able to begin extracting significant amounts of resources from Syria and Canaan and it was also now able to access Mediterranean trade routes with the Aegean.
-Thereafter, Amenhotep concentrated on domestic matters, with one possible exception.
-A shrine of Amenhotep's Nubian viceroy shows Amenhotep receiving tribute after a Nubian campaign, but it is not possible to date when this happened.
+For Mitanni, relaxing military conflict with Egypt to its south allowed it to focus more on the rising powers of Hittite and Assyria.
+For Egypt, it was able to begin extracting significant amounts of resources from Syria and Canaan and it was also now able to access Mediterranean trade routes with the Aegean Sea.
+Thereafter, Amenhotep II concentrated on domestic matters, with one possible exception.
+A shrine of Amenhotep II's Nubian viceroy shows Amenhotep II receiving tribute after a Nubian campaign, but it is not possible to date when this happened.